Sexual reproduction in humans

 The period during which adolescent boys and girls reach sexual maturity and become capable of reproduction is called puberty.

-Changes that take place in boys during puberty | Changes that take place in girls during puberty |
+Changes that take place in boys during puberty |

 |